-that most managers who are recession, she's looking to direct new allocation into currently seeing their portfolios rebound will take it as proof discretionary macro and syscentral banks will protect tematic CTA managers who their investments.
-But it's the should be able to profit. small minority of managers Aberdeen Standard's Mr. who see passed the govern-Barlow agrees.
-Both stratement-sponsored rally that she gies have so far contained the fallout through the first quarter of the year.
+Aberdeen Standard's Mr. Barlow agrees.
+Both strategies have so far contained the fallout through the first quarter of the year.
 As long as the broad markets in which they invest don't trend sideways, he expects they should also be able to excel.